 Make sure you have an accurate picture of the current workforce and trends within the organization

-For this process to be effective, the HR professionals performing this activity must have access to robust data and analytics about the current workforce, often this data can be managed by positive people science teams that analyze, interpret, and act on people data.
+For this process to be effective, the HR professionals performing in workplace this activity must have access to robust data and analytics about the current workforce, often this data can be managed by positive people science teams that analyze, interpret, and act on people data.

 This data can be labor turnover statistics by role type or division, recruitment data, time of hire, demographic information, seniority, and salary.